ChrisM-J/flex-arrangement/README.md

 # flex-arrangement
-A simple Page to test content-arrangement by using flex
+This is to become familiar with the arrangement of html-content using flex in CSS.